 Corning is a very small city located in the state of Iowa.
 With a population of 1,537 people and two constituent neighborhoods, Corning is the 185th largest community in Iowa.
-Corning has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Corning has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-The percentage of adults in Corning with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.64% of adults in Corning have a bachelor's degree or advanced degree.
+The percentage of adults in Corning who are college-educated is close to the national average for all communities of 21.84%: 17.51% of the adults in Corning have a bachelor's degree or advanced degree.

-The per capita income in Corning in 2010 was $22,984, which is lower middle income relative to Iowa, and middle income relative to the rest of the US.
-This equates to an annual income of $91,936 for a family of four.
+The per capita income in Corning in 2010 was $24,933, which is middle income relative to Iowa and the nation.
+This equates to an annual income of $99,732 for a family of four.
 However, Corning contains both very wealthy and poor people as well.

 The most common language spoken in Corning is English.
 Other important languages spoken here include Spanish and African languages.